qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 -   Azure Function pushes the data to Azure SQL

--	Azure Function also calls Azure SQL procedurs to transform and enrich the data for analytics
+-	Azure SQL cleans, transforms and enriches the data for analytics

 -   Power BI imports data into it from Azure SQL and renders pre-defined reports